Smarples/Blender/README.md

 # Blender
-Work done at home using blender to create various assets.
+Work done in my free time using blender to create various assets.

-Used the Youtube Tutorials by Blender Guru.
+Used the Youtube Tutorials by Blender Guru for education.